mrimlinger/mrimlinger.github.io/_posts/2022-09-19-post-EuroVelo17.md

 The path is boring without much interesting view, but the path is good.
 10h Snack break with a view on some industries on the other side.
 10h30 Serrière and its blue bridge.
 11h15 Village / little town of Andancette.
 We stop at the "café de la gare", an old bar and café located near the disused train station.
-We get ourselves some drinks, a nice hot chocolate on my side.
+We get ourselves some sweet drinks, a nice hot chocolate on my side.
+The barman is very friendly.
 Some local alcoholics are already present at this early hour, having a conversation with the barman.
-The place feels disturbingly "true" to the social class that frequent it. vieille France with its dated rudimentary almost poor decoration, vernished wood walls, tiled floor, dart game, table football.
+Old and rudimentary decoration (framed mirrors with advertisement drawn on it), dark vernished wood walls, tiled floor, dart game, table football.
-It is like an embodiment of this France of the countryside, rather poor and forgotten by all the metropolitan elites.
+The place feels disturbingly representative of a certain geographic and social class of France, the one of the older / de-industrialized countryside, rather poor and forgotten by the metropolitan elites.
-Not the kind of place where hipsters come to order a fancy latte and whatnot.
+Not the kind of place where hipsters come to order a fancy latte and whatnot ahah.
 Don't take this for serious social commentary though, I am just relating some subjective, short-lived travel impressions.
 We can charge our phones and use the toilets, perfect.
 12h We go a little bit further in the village in search for a place to eat.
 12h15 Picnic at a table in the village's parc.
 Nice garden, modern style, very recent.
 13h Go.
 Very windy, this is crazy.
 Front wind.
 Ugh.
 13h30 Bridge to the other side.
 The wind as an average of about 40km/h with gusts at 60 kmh!!!
 This is insane.
 I am suffering a lot from it due to the lack of aerodynamism of my luggage setup on the bike (rear pannier bags).
 Some gusts are so strong that they almost stop me, I am going so slowly.
-PJ is going much faster than me but also for him this situation is very annoying.
+PJ is going much faster than me, yet for him also this situation is very annoying.
 This is so exhausting and demotivating, mentally tough.
 14h30 Break in a parc, this wind is madness.
 14h45 Go again, we want to make a break in the next town to make a bigger pause and drink a beer there.
 Fulgurance linguistique: le vignoble ignoble.
 15:15 Junction where the Doux river joins the Rhone.
 15:30 Tournon-sur-Rhone.
 We have a beer on a terrace, a nice Fisher amber.
 PJ checks for hist train as he has to return home because of some obligations.
 On my side, I should normally continue, but I am faced with a problem.
 For tomorrow, the weather forecast announces strong thunderstorms combined with super strong from the South i.e. front wind with peaks at 75km/h.
 This would force me to make a day of pause in Valence as it would be too dangerous to ride in such conditions.
 But my time is unfortunately limited for this trip, and by waiting a day in Valence I would arrive too late in the South to give a visit to my family there.
 Therefore I take the decision to end my trip here, take a train from Valence to Vitrolles (near Marseille), and spend the rest of my days with my family in the South.
 I realize that this type of travel is much more pleasant when one doesn't have tight time constraints to finish.
 Due to the intrinsicly high variability of this way of travelling (weather, technical problems, physical state, motivation, road conditions, etc.) it is much better to have large flexibility.
 There is enough bodily physical constraints, no need for extra psychological ones on the mind.